Eray-Erdogan/web-dev-git/README.md

 ## Background

-•In this part I tried to use some basics in HTML and CSS.
+•In this part, I tried to use some tools for Web development .

 -   Core technologies: HTML, CSS & JavaScript